 If your Kubernetes cluster contains a single GPU node (machine), then your data can reside on the node itself.

 If your Kubernetes cluster contains more than a single node, then, to enable location abstraction, the data must sit outside the machine, typically on network storage.
 The storage must be uniformly mapped to your container when it starts (using the -v command).

 Starting a container using docker usually involves a single command-line with multiple flags.
 A typical example:

 docker run --runtime=nvidia --shm-size 16G -it --rm -e HOSTNAME='hostname' \ -v /raid/public/my_datasets:/root/dataset:ro -i nvcr.io/nvidia/pytorch:19.12-py3

 docker run should be replaced with a Run:AI command

 runai submit.
 The flags are usually the same but some adaptation is required.
 A complete list of flags can be found here: runai submit.

 There are similar commands to get a shell into the container (runai bash), get the container logs (runai logs) and more.
 For a complete list see the Run:AI CLI reference.

 Schedule an Onboarding Session¶

-It is highly recommended to schedule an onboarding session for researchers with a Run:AI customer success professional.
-Run:AI can help with the above transition, but adding to that, we at Run:AI have also acquired a large body of knowledge on data science best practices which can help streamline the researcher work as well as save money for the organization.
+It is highly recommended to schedule an onboarding session for Researchers with a Run:AI customer success professional.
+Run:AI can help with the above transition, but adding to that, we at Run:AI have also acquired a large body of knowledge on data science best practices which can help streamline Researchers' work as well as save money for the organization.